ELEVATE NXT 2026 — Round 3

 False Positive Rate

-Tracked as an explicit KPI throughout the pilot.
 Target: <15% of flagged events.
-Advisory-only architecture means false positives generate no operational impact — they are measured and reduced iteratively.
+Advisory-only architecture means false positives generate no operational impact — measured and reduced iteratively.

 Stakeholder Acceptance

-Structured feedback survey with DISCOM Audit & Compliance teams at pilot midpoint and close.
+Structured survey with DISCOM Audit & Compliance teams at midpoint and close.
 Acceptance score is a formal KPI — not a qualitative observation.

 Go-To-Market